sha1n/path-ethic/README.md

 </details>

 ### rm
 `peth rm <path>` - removes a path element from the `PATH` and re-exports.
-If the removed element is a part of the normal user `PATH`, it is removed only in the current session even if the changes are committed.
-If you want to edit the `PATH` variable, use the plugin and when you're happy copy the effective path value from the output of `peth show` and export it from your `.zshrc` or wherever you manage exports.

 ### reset
 `peth reset` - removes all prefixes and suffixes and re-exports the original `PATH`.

 ## Preset Management Commands
 ### save
-`peth save [name]` - saves the current session settings to disk for later recall.
-If the optional name argument is provided, settings are saved as a preset under that name.
+`peth save [name]` - saves the current session `PATH` settings as a preset for later recall.
+If the optional name argument is provided, settings are saved as a named preset, otherwise they are saved to the default preset.
+The **default** preset is special in the fact that it does not include changes made to the original `PATH` during the session.
+Instead it only saves the prefix and suffix.
+This makes it possible to always go back to your current `.zshrc` or `.zprofile` set `PATH` settings and edit from there.

 - Data is saved to `~/.path-ethic`
 - User home paths are substituted with `$HOME` for better portability

 ### load
-`peth load [name]` - loads previously saved settings into the current session.
-If the optional name argument is provided, attempts to load a named preset.
+`peth load [name]` - loads a previously saved preset into the current session.
+If the optional name argument is provided, attempts to load a named preset, otherwise loads the default preset.

 ### listp
-`peth listp` - lists all saved presets
+`peth listp` - lists all saved presets with a visual indication regarding which one is currently loaded.

 ### rmp
-`peth rmp <name>` - removes a previously saved preset
+`peth rmp <name>` - removes a previously saved named preset.

 ## Other Commands
 ### update